5 things that could be harming your relationships

 2) Explaining myself when I think I’ve been misunderstood

-Instead, we can slow down and listen for what’s going on under the surface - and trust that once they feel heard, we’ll have a chance to express.
+Instead, we can slow down and listen for what’s going on under the surface - and trust that once the other person feels heard, we’ll have a chance to express.

 3) Trying to cheer them up or make things better when they’re upset

-It comes from care - but we can unintentionally send the message that their feelings aren’t welcome.
+This usually comes from care - but we can unintentionally send the message that the other person’s feelings aren’t welcome.

 It can be uncomfortable to sit with someone who’s suffering without trying to fix things.